 - 100. The CSP monitoring and evaluation system will ensure robust gender-responsive monitoring and measure programme performance using the WFP corporate results framework.
 The monitoring strategy for the Gambia will aim to enhance monitoring and evaluation capabilities by improving data quality, ensuring that the system is gender-inclusive and disability-responsive and developing harmonized or standardized monitoring tools using digital technology. - 101.
 The new base value for the Gambia's national capacity index for school meals will be established through the SABER exercise that will be conducted in 2024.
 WFP will conduct baseline surveys and assessments including qualitative data collection to measure progress on outcome, output and cross-cutting indicators. - 102.
 WFP's contribution to regular monitoring will be supplemented by additional food security, nutrition and gender-sensitive assessments with the aim of supporting evidence-based policy design and implementation.
 WFP plans to conduct a Cost of the Diet and Fill the Nutrient Gap analysis in 2024 to update nutrition and food security indicators related to energy sufficiency and nutritional value of diets. - 103.
 Gender perspectives will be emphasized during the monitoring and analytical phases to ensure balanced inputs are gathered from women and men.
-Monitoring will strive to capture, analyse and report, by age and gender, the positive and any possible negative impacts of activities on the lives of beneficiaries and the contribution of WFP's activities to gender equality. - 104.
+Monitoring will strive to capture, analyse and report, by age and gender, the positive and any possible negative impacts of activities on the lives of beneficiaries and the contribution of WFP's activities to gender equality.
+To ensure the collection of disaggregated data on disability, the country office will continue to utilize the survey designer in all its assessments, surveys and monitoring, including questions on disability from the Washington Group that can be used to disaggregate data by disability in order to support programming. - 104.
 WFP will use qualitative methods to monitor and assess the implementation of the national capacity development and handover interventions as well as improvements in sectoral and intersectoral policies especially in agriculture, social protection, health, nutrition and gender equality. - 105.
 A CSP mid-term review is planned for the final quarter of 2026.
 The CSP will undergo an independent CSP evaluation managed by the Office of Evaluation in the first quarter of 2027, which will meet accountability needs related to WFP's overall performance and will inform future planning.
 This evaluation will be complemented by one decentralized evaluation on the Gambia country office's capacity to respond to emergencies, which will be conducted in 2026.
 WFP will also contribute to the UNSDCF evaluation.